rishabhnk/Machine_Learning/README.md

    **Review the Basics**- Today, I finished reviewing python basics.

    Thoughts: I am very confident with python.
 I am going to do R and CNNs soon

+### Day 18: Jan 21th 2019:
+   **Review the Basics**- Today, I started my R review.
+I went over the very basics.

+   Thoughts: I am glad that I am reviewing R. I will be done within a week and then I will start CNNs